 Although hydrocephalus can develop in people of any age group, it is more common in children and adults aged above 60 years.
 Certain developmental and medical problems can increase the risk of developing hydrocephalus.
 These include:

 If the doctor suspects hydrocephalus from the symptoms experienced by the person, he/she will perform a physical examination.
-This includes checking for the presence of slowed reflexes, bulged fontanel, sunken eyes and a larger head circumference than the normal.
+This includes checking for the presence of slowed reflexes, bulged fontanel, sunken eyes and larger head circumference than the normal.

 Neurological examination includes checking for: